Benintendi leads Red Sox past Rangers 11-4 for 6th straight | New Country 923

 UP NEXT

 The Red Sox go for a sweep of the season series when RHP Doug Fister (0-1) makes his third start since being claimed off waivers from the Angels.
-RHP Andrew Cashner (3-7), struck in the stomach and forearm by a shattered bat when he last pitched Thursday, has given up nine runs over nine innings in his last two starts for Texas.
+RHP Andrew Cashner (3-7) was struck in the stomach and forearm by a shattered bat when he last pitched Thursday for Texas

 More AP baseball: https://apnews.com/tag/MLBbaseball